William E. Schrafft and Bertha E. Schrafft Charitable Trust

 - Also serves as Trustee of The Hyams Foundation

 Trustee Quote: Kristen McCormack stated: "Lily brings extraordinary depth and breadth of experience to The Schrafft Trust's work.
-Her addition to the board reinforces and amplifies our commitments to young people in under-resourced neighborhoods of Boston and to youth and adults in New Bedford."
+Her addition to the board reinforces and amplifies our commitments to young people in under-resourced neighbourhoods of Boston and to youth and adults in New Bedford."

 Administrative Support